Decades of help for the hungry

 During holiday seasons, and at other times as needs arise, Open Cupboard Food Pantry creates special programs.
 These include our Adopt a Family program of food baskets that individuals and groups fill from a recommended list of shelf-stable foods and beverages, as well as our Snowman Giving Tree in December, which is decorated with removable snowman “ornaments” that list the ages of children whose families are Food Pantry clients.

 There are many ways to help with volunteer assistance and food and monetary contributions.
 The need is great.
 Please visit our Donations and Volunteers pages for more information.
 All of us at Open Cupboard Food Pantry thank you for your support!

 Rich Reiner, President

 The Rev. Chad Rogers

-Open Cupboard Food Pantry is open, by appointment only, Tuesday through Friday from 9:30 a.m. to noon, and Tuesday and Friday from 4:30 to 6:30 p.m.
+Open Cupboard Food Pantry is open, by appointment only, Tuesday through Saturday from 9:30am to 12pm, and Tuesday, Wednesday, and Friday from 4:30 to 6:30 pm.

 Visit us on Facebook for the most up-to-date days and hours that we’re open.